rangakaliyur/segment-docs/src/connections/destinations/catalog/factorsai/index.md

 rewrite: true
 id: 5d1060c40d357d000181e92c
 ---
-[FactorsAI](https://www.factors.ai/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides advanced and intuitive analytics for marketers and product managers, to help drive growth.
-With FactorsAI you get immediate insights to optimize marketing campaigns, improve conversions and understand user behaviours that drive feature adoption and retention.
+[FactorsAI](https://www.factors.ai/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a marketing analytics and revenue attribution platform purpose-built for B2B teams to decode the customer journey, improve marketing ROI, and drive revenue.
+Monitor and optimize your efforts and spend with comprehensive analytical functions, powerful conversion funnels, AI-fueled automated insights, and more across campaigns, website, MAP, CDP, & CRM.

 This destination is maintained by FactorsAI.
 For any issues with the destination, [contact the FactorsAI Support team](mailto:support@factors.ai).